ekondayan/micropython-logger/README.md

 # MicroPython Logger

 A lightweight, flexible logging library designed specifically for MicroPython environments.
-This library provides a familiar logging interface similar to Python's standard logging module while being optimized for the memory and performance constraints of embedded systems.
+This library provides a logging interface optimized for the memory and performance constraints of embedded systems.

 ## Table of Contents